 15: roll into a 3-4 inches diameter disc with a rolling pin or using your palms flatten the ball.

-19: cover all the prepared kachori in a damp cloth and keep aside till you heat the oil. now slid them gently in to the oil. the oil should not be very hot nor should be at low heat, but medium hot. read the notes section below for getting the right temperature while frying.
+19: cover all the prepared kachori in a damp cloth and keep aside till you heat the oil.
+Now slid them gently into the oil.
+The oil should not be very hot nor should be cold.
+Fry them at low to low-medium flame.
+You can also fry them at medium flame.
+Read the notes section above in the recipe card, for getting the right temperature while frying.

-21: fry the kachoris till they become golden brown and flaky from both sides.
+21: fry till they become golden brown and flaky from both sides.

-- 1 cup all purpose flour/maida (you can also use whole wheat flour or both the flours in 50:50 amount)
+- 1 cup all purpose flour , you can also use whole wheat flour or both the flours in half-half ratio

-- 1 tbsp oil or ghee ((i used sunflower oil)
+- 1 tablespoon oil or ghee, i used sunflower oil

 - ¼ cup warm water